hed-standard/hed-docs/README.md

 accession number + 's' (e.g., ds003645s for the OpenNeuro dataset ds003645)
 will be appended to the dataset name for identification.

-# Validating examples using the BIDS validator
+## Validating examples using the BIDS validator

-The next three sections mention a few details on how the `hed-examples` can be validated using `bids-validator`.

 For general information on the `bids-validator`, including installation and usage, see the [bids-validator README file](https://github.com/bids-standard/bids-validator#quickstart).

-## Validating individual examples

 Since all raw data files in this repository are empty, the `bids-validator` must to be configured to not report empty data files as errors.
 (See more on bids-validator configuration in the [bids-validator README](https://github.com/bids-standard/bids-validator#configuration).)

-Just run the validator as follows (using the `eeg_hed_ds003645s` dataset as an example, and assuming you are in a command line at the root of the `bids-examples` repository):
+Just run the validator as follows (using the `eeg_ds003645s` dataset as an example, and assuming you are in a command line at the root of the `hed-examples` repository):

-`bids-validator eeg_ds0003645s --config.ignore=99`
+`bids-validator eeg_ds003645s --config.ignore=99`

-The `--config.ignore=99` "flag" tells the bids-validator to ignore empty data files rather than to report the "empty file" error .
+The `--config.ignore=99` "flag" tells the bids-validator to ignore empty data files rather than to report the "empty file" error.

 For datasets that contain NIfTI `.nii` files, you also need to add the `ignoreNiftiHeaders` flag to the `bids-validator` call, to suppress the issue that NIfTI headers are not found.